 Perhaps his most significant acquisition was that of his Moko Jumbies sculptures (2015) by the British Museum, making it the first work by a Caribbean artist commissioned by that museum.
 These large black and gold winged figures flank the staircase to the Africa galleries and are assembled with recycled materials, including metal bells, wooden masks, and fiberglass, even as they unite African and Caribbean traditions.
 The Moko Jumbie is believed to be, per West African tradition as brought to the Caribbean, a spiritual being that guards villages from evil.
 The character became a popular mascot of the Trinidad Carnival.
 It is frequently portrayed on stilts, as it is in Ové’s sculptures.
 “Carnival beckons us to come together,” Ové says.
 “It’s a chance for people to experience transformation and the art of African identity, following the migration of Africans to the West Indies, and Caribbeans to the UK.
 It’s important to have an awareness of who we are, especially in new places where we may be patronized as secondary citizens or immigrants.”

 Now the artist has created his largest sculpture to date, The Mothership Connection.
-Towering at roughly nine feet tall, this massive, glowing, multi-colored sculpture unites African, Western, and pop culture influences to speak to the worldwide contributions of the African diaspora to Western modernity.
+Towering at over 27 feet tall (6 feet wide), this massive, glowing, multi-colored sculpture unites African, Western, and pop culture influences to speak to the worldwide contributions of the African diaspora to Western modernity.
 Its body is crafted with elements of masonic architecture and the capitol building in Washington D.C.
 “It’s not discussed enough how Black hands were instrumental in building these monuments through indentured labour and slavery,” Ové has said.